-The federal government requires that states submit annual reports on the quality of their teacher preparation programs for accountability purposes.
+The federal government requires that states submit annual reports on the quality of their educator preparation programs for accountability purposes.
 The data are intended to inform stakeholders on the quality of teacher preparation.

 Pearson helps the Ohio Department of Higher Education (ODHE) meet Title II requirements by working with both the ODHE and institutions of higher education to produce the reports.
-The Title II reporting system allows the submission, review, and transmission of data that supports collaboration among institutions and the ODHE.
+Data exchange protocols with other testing companies that administer educator licensure exams adopted by the ODE (such as the American Council on the Teaching of Foreign Languages, ACTFL) have been established for inclusion in the data collection and reporting process.
+The Title II reporting system allows the submission, review, and transmission of data that supports collaboration among educator preparation programs and the ODHE.
 Pearson supports the reporting needs and requirements through the following actions: